bonaventuresimeon/hands-on-devops-cloudnative/4.0 - Deploy to K8s/readme.md

 # Deploy Your to Kubernetes
 In this Phase we will work on k8s app deployment and  Ingress.
-We deploy your app as deployment and expose externally
+We deploy your app as a deployment and expose it externally

 - Deploy an app from Docker Hub
 - Expose it using Ingress + NGINX